-During the financial year ended on 31st March, 2024, your Company's Board was duly constituted in accordance with the requirements laid down under the Companies Act, 2013 (hereinafter referred to as 'the Act') and Regulation 17(1) of SEBI Listing Regulations.
-As on 31st March, 2024 the Board comprised of 8 (Eight) Directors, out of which 4 (Four) being Independent Directors, 2 (Two) being Non - Executive Promoter Directors and 2 (Two) being Executive Directors (one Managing Director and one Whole time Director designated as Executive Director & Chief Executive Officer [CEO]) with considerable experience in their respective fields.
+During the financial year ended on 31st March, 2025, your Company's Board was duly constituted in accordance with the requirements laid down under the Companies Act, 2013 (hereinafter referred to as 'the Act') and Regulation 17(1) of SEBI Listing Regulations.
+As on 31st March, 2025, the Board comprised of six (6) Directors, out of which three (3) being Independent Directors, two (2) being Non - Executive Promoter Directors and one (1) being Executive Director (Managing Director & Chief Executive Officer [CEO]) with considerable experience in their respective fields.
 In compliance with the requirements of the Act and SEBI Listing Regulations, the Company has 1 (One) Woman Director on its Board.